miki727/ML6290_Group2/README.md

 ### comparison of the three models, selecting a best model, and then working on the best model with bias testing, red-teaming, and model debugging.
+(DELETE BEFORE FINAL SUBMIT)

 Among Generalized linear models (GLM), Monotonic extreme gradient boosting (MXGB), and explainable boosting machine (EBM) models, the highest area under curve (AUC) 0.8249 belongs to ebm model.
 Therefore, ebm model is the best model**(MXGB‘s full name???
 Revise: Extend the models' name!!!)**.
 Spliting the different groups within "black", "asian", "white", "male", and "female" to do the bias testing by using the adverse impact ratio (AIR) and AUC.
 Model extraction attack is for red-teaming.
 Last, sensitivity analysis (stress testing), residual analysis, and remediation (remove outliers and down-sample to increase signal from high-priced loans) are in order to make model debugging.